 Decryption algorithm being used is AES with 128 block size

-Based on the above facts, we found that there is a variable called password to contain the decryption result as return from the decryption function.
-There are two ways to decrypt the password those by doing decryption with online tools or run the aplication in debug mode.
+Based on the above facts, we found a variable called password to contain the decryption result as a return from the decryption function.
+There are two ways to decrypt the password: decrypting with online tools or running the application in debug mode.

 Lets run with online tools by providing the information we got from the code to this URL https://cryptii.com/

-We can see that we have successfully decrypted the pasword from the database.
-We can also do the decryption by doing the dynamic analysis using debug mode. we can set break point at the decryption call like below by pressing F9 at the line
+We can see that we have successfully decrypted the password from the database.
+We can also do the decryption by doing the dynamic analysis using debug mode. we can set a breakpoint at the decryption call like below by pressing F9 at the line

-After we set the breakpoint then we can run the debug.
-Run the application in debug and wait until the break point is hit.
+After we set the breakpoint, then we can run the debug.
+Run the application in debugging and wait until the breakpoint is hit.
 We can see all the variable has been set.

 in the above the variable str = ArkSvc, str2 = cascade.local but the password is still null.
 We know that the Decryption function has not been invoked due to the breakpoint.
 Let step over the by pressing F10.
 Now the decryption function has been invoked and result of decryption is stored in the variable password.
 Now password has value = “w3lc0meFr31nd\0\0\0”

 We have also successfully decrypted the password by doing the dynamic analyses.

 There is a functionality that I would like to share that I usually use during static analyses.
 This function reminds me to Xref to and Xref from in IDA.
 It helps to analyze the function call and uses.
 Let’s explore the DecryptString function.
 You can right-click on the function name and select Analyze